 - If you're taking rivaroxaban ONCE A DAY: if you miss a dose, take it as soon as you remember on the same day.
 Do not take double the dose – this increases your risk of bleeding

-- If you're taking rivaroxaban 15 mg TWICE A DAY: if you forget to take a dose; you can take two 15 mg tablets at the same time to get a total dose of 30 mg in one day.
+- If you're taking rivaroxaban 15 mg TWO TIMES A DAY: if you forget to take a dose; you can take two 15 mg tablets at the same time to get a total dose of 30 mg in one day.
 Continue your regular dose twice daily the next day.

 - It is important to let health professionals know that you are taking rivaroxaban such as your dentist, pharmacist, podiatrist or nurse.
 You may need to stop using this medicine for several days before having surgery, dental appointments or medical tests.